-As envisioned in U. T. Austin's East Campus Master Plan, to be presented at the May 13, 2015, Academic Affairs Committee Meeting (Item 5 on Page 208), this proposed project will undertake infrastructure and building repairs to the Montopolis Research Center (MRC) Office Building to allow for relocation of the University's printing service from the East Campus location.
-MRC is located approximately six miles southeast of U. T. Austin's main campus and includes three structures and two large surface parking lots sitting on approximately 95 acres.
-The three structures include a vacant five-story office building containing approximately 150,000 gross square feet (GSF).
+As envisioned in U. T. Austin's East Campus Master Plan, presented at the May 13, 2015 Academic Affairs Committee meeting (Item 5 on Page 98), this project will involve infrastructure and building repairs to the Montopolis Research Center Office Building to allow for relocation of the University's printing service from the East Campus location.
+The Montopolis Research Center is located approximately six miles southeast of U. T. Austin's main campus and includes three structures and two large surface parking lots sitting on approximately 95 acres.
+The three structures include a vacant five-story office building containing approximately 150,000 gross square feet.
 The building was privately constructed in 1979 and was purchased and renovated by U. T. Austin in 1988.

 U. T. Austin plans to initiate repairs on the building infrastructure that will extend the life of the building another 20 to 30 years.
-This project will include the following work related primarily to floors one and two of the office building: HVAC upgrades; building envelope repairs; electrical upgrades; fire/life safety upgrades; ADA upgrades; exterior grading/drainage repairs; architectural finish repairs; and other base level improvements to allow the building to be occupied.
+This project will include the following work related primarily to floors one and two of the office building: heating, ventilation, and air conditioning (HVAC) upgrades, building envelope repairs, electrical upgrades, fire/life safety upgrades, the Americans with Disabilities Act (ADA) upgrades, exterior grading/drainage repairs, architectural finish repairs, and other base level improvements to allow the building to be occupied.